 Everyone is a story.

-Mine is of growing up on a small farm on the outskirts of the Barossa Valley in South Australia; with all of the physical activity, wonder, messiness and good health that happy farm-life brings.
-Early working-life took me to Tasmania.
-I had hitched around the island as a student and fallen in love with the place – Wineglass Bay clinched it!
-It was an easy choice to head back to Tassie after graduation.
-The roots went down – and I’m still in Tassie.
-I’ve always missed SA’s river red gums, top-knot pigeons and willy wagtails, but I adore Tassie’s mountains, the artistry of its clouds, and cool of its air laden with the fragrance of green.
+I, Rosie, am a story of growing up on a small farm on the outskirts of the Barossa Valley in South Australia; with all of the physical activity, wonder, messiness and good health that happy farm-life brings.
+My early working-life took me to Tasmania.
+I’d hitchhiked around the island as a student and fell in love with the place.
+Children came along and the roots were down – so I’m still in Tassie.
+I miss the river red gums, the top-knot pigeons and the willy wagtails.
+But I adore the mountains, the artistry in the clouds, and the cool air laden with the fragrance of green.

 When each of my two sons were born, I found myself amazed by the uprising of love within me.
 I remember standing barefoot in the delivery suite marvelling at the babe, but also marvelling at this surging, reverberating force through my entire being.
 I had learned about this at uni – ‘bonding’.
 But my lectures gave me no premonition of its strength.
 Or beauty.

 Still barefoot, I also remember, simultaneously being flooded with sadness at the thought of mother-babe pairs missing out on bonding; my lectures had also taught me that some mother-babe bonds can be disrupted.
 What miserable diminishment.
 I know that love doesn’t actually make the world go ’round; but it is the very thing which gives agency to the people who are going ’round on it.
 And joy.

 Since then, in my work as a speech pathologist and through my own personal experiences of family and living, I’ve learned a lot more about how loving interaction and human agency are knit together.